 What is a Wyoming Quitclaim Deed?

-A Wyoming (WY) quitclaim deed gives a property’s owner (grantor) the ability to quickly transfer ownership of a property to another party (grantee), but without the promise of a clear title or any guarantee of ownership.
+A Wyoming (WY) quitclaim deed is a document that gives a property owner (grantor) the ability to quickly transfer ownership of a property to another party (grantee), but without the promise of a clear title or any guarantee of ownership.
 This type of deed is often used when transferring property within a family, because the people know and trust each other.

 If someone wants a guarantee to the title or ownership, then they should use a warranty deed, which is a different type of deed.
-The terms “quit claim deed,” “quit claims deed,” and “quick claim deed” all refer to a quitclaim deed in Wyoming.
-These terms are used in error.
+The terms “quit claim deed,” “quit claims deed,” and “quick claim deed” may all be used to refer to a quitclaim deed, but these terms are used in error.

 Download a Wyoming Quitclaim Deed